badman-returns/unify-chat/README.md

-# UnifyChat - Multi-Channel Customer Outreach Platform
+# UnifyChat - Unified Multi-Channel Customer Communication Platform

-A unified inbox that brings together SMS, WhatsApp, and Email into one interface.
-Built for the Attack Capital assignment.
+A modern, real-time customer communication platform that unifies SMS, WhatsApp, and Email messaging into a single, powerful inbox.
+Built for teams that need to manage customer conversations efficiently across multiple channels.

-**Tech Stack**: Next.js 14, TypeScript, Prisma, PostgreSQL, Better Auth, Twilio, Resend
+## 📊 Live Stats
+View current metrics at: `GET /api/stats`
+- **Total Messages**: Real-time message count across all channels
+- **Total Contacts**: Active contacts in the system
+- **Scheduled Messages**: Messages queued for future delivery
+- **Channel Breakdown**: SMS, WhatsApp, Email message distribution

 ## What This Project Does